beyland-dev/piper/README.md

 Piper is a meta-harness for designing loops that prompt coding agents.

-It does not replace Copilot, Claude, Codex, Pi, Cursor, or other agents.
+It does not replace Pi, Claude, Codex, Copilot, Cursor, or other agents.
 It coordinates them through explicit roles, prompts, artifacts, feedback, evaluators, policies, retries, gates, and stopping conditions.

-> Design loops, not prompts.

-Piper aims to give coding-agent work the structure that meta-frameworks give web applications.
-React provides component primitives; Next.js and Remix add the application harness around those primitives: routing, data loading, mutation flows, deployment assumptions, and conventions for how work moves through the system.
-Piper plays a similar role for agents by providing orchestration, state, artifacts, quality gates, retries, and handoffs.

 ## Install